agonbar/PiFMPlay/README.md

 This is a forked version of Mikaels PiFMPlay with solved bugs and a .deb to make it more noob friendly.

 ##How to use it:
-Step 1 (optional for manual install):
+Manual install:

+Step 1:
 Put pifmplay on your pi (e.g /home/pi).

-Step 2 (optional for manual install):
+Step 2:
 Allow it to be run as a program:
 >sudo chmod +x pifmplay

 >sudo chmod +x pifm

-Step 1 (.deb alternative):
-Download pifmplay.deb and run
-sudo dpkg -i pifmplay.deb

 Step 3:
 Install sox and ffmpeg with:
 >sudo apt-get install ffmpeg sox libsox-fmt-all

+Deb install:
+Download pifmplay.deb and run
+>sudo dpkg -i pifmplay.deb

 Attach an antenna to GPIO4 on your raspberry pi.